medvedevgroup/SibeliaZ/README.md

 	-t <integer>

-For the best performance allocate as many threads as possible (but no more than the number of cores in the machine).
+By default SibeliaZ tries to use as much threads as possible.
+You can limit this number by using the above switch.
 Note that different stages of the pipeline have different scalabilities.
 TwoPaCo will not use more than 16 threads, graph analyzer sibeliaz-lcb will not use more than 4, while the global aligner will use as much as possible.